paf-triarii/aws-kubeadm-simple-cluster-training/README.md

 - [x] Support for AWS
 - [x] Support flexibility in creating the Terraform through ansible.
 - [x] Creates: VPC, Subnet, Internet Gateway, Security Groups, SSH keys and instances linking all the objects as required.
-- [x] Include creation of client vpn endpoint with self-signed certificates (not recommended for production set up)
+- [x] Include creation of client vpn endpoint with self-signed certificates (not recommended for production set up).
+- [x] Support for more regions.

 See the [open issues](https://github.com/Code-Triarii/aws-windows-provider/issues) for a full list of proposed features (and known issues).